devops-collective-inc/Modern-IT-Automation-with-PowerShellExtras/Edition-01/Starwars-Demo/Starwars.md

 ```
 - Users can tweak the `Invoke-Pester` command parameters _(i.e. filter on tags or just run one Test file)_ or use the UI in Visual Studio Code to run the tests.

-**NOTE:** If this is the first time the back end API is triggered in a while, it may take a while for the initial request to respond as the website is warmed up.